 The HSUS, FFA, HSI, HSVMA, SFWC, HSWLT, and PC qualify under Section 501(c)(3) of the Internal Revenue Code (IRC) and are classified as organizations that are not private foundations.
 DDAL qualifies under Section 501(c)(4) of the IRC.
 Therefore, the Society is generally not subject to tax under present income tax laws; however, any unrelated business income may be subject to federal and state income taxes.
-Total unrelated business income tax for the year ended December 31, 2019 was not significant to the financial statements.
+Total unrelated business income tax for the year ended December 31, 2020 was not material to the consolidated financial statements.